The City of London Fire Department began its story in August of 1922 at a City of London City Council Meeting.

 The Chiefs have always tried to provide the best services to our community with undying dedication.
 Chief Carl Hacker continues that philosophy of striving to be the very best we can be.
 Our first Chief, Russell Dyche, was honored by being inducted into the Kentucky Firefighters Association Hall of Fame in 2005.

-Fifty members are currently part of the fire department, responding to an average of 645 calls annually.
-We are a Career Combination Department, which includes a paid staff of three crews with three personnel on a crew, five part-time crew members, and two paid administrative positions that allows firefighters to be at the firehouse 24/7, 365 days a year.
+Fifty members are currently part of the fire department, responding to an average of 1,000 calls annually.
+We are a Career Combination Department, which includes a paid staff of three crews with three personnel on a crew, five part-time crew members, and two paid administrative positions that allow firefighters to be at the firehouse 24/7, 365 days a year.
 The career staff is supplemented by a staff of trained volunteers that respond just as the career firefighters do, in a time of need.

 The City of London Fire Department Chiefs